openframeworks/ofBook/chapters/OOPs!/chapter.md

 }
 ```

 As you see it is now possible to directly control the objects properties on its creation.
-Now we'll just need to use the for loop from above to go through the balls to update and draw them.
+Now we'll just need to use the for loop from above to go through the balls to update and draw them in the respective functions.

 ```cpp
 myBall[i].update();